tihilv/Omtt/docs/readme.md

 | --------------- |:-------:|
 | `this`          | [1, 5]  |

 In order to perform the inner loop `<#<forEach source=\"parent\">` on the same data, `parent` keyword is used.
-Data scope stack in this case on first iteration:
+Data scope stack in this case on the first iteration:

 | Variable        | Value   |
 | --------------- |:------ :|
 | `this`          | 1       |
 | `parent`        | [1, 5]  |

-The content of the inner loop should access to the current number via `this` keyword, and the value of the parent's cycle via `parent` keyword.
+The content of the inner loop should access the current number via `this` keyword, and the value of the parent's cycle via `parent` keyword.
 Data scope stack in the case for the first iteration of the inner loop:

 | Variable        | Value   |
 | --------------- |:-------:|